Why Was India Partitioned? | The Shocking Truth Behind 1947

 How the British Took Control

-The Role of Religion in British Rule
+The Role of Religion & British Divide-and-Rule

 India’s Independence Movement and Political Divide